jayshivankar/Linear-Regression/README.md

 📈 Model Workflow
-Load the dataset
+1.Load the dataset

-Preprocess the data (handle categorical features, missing values if any)
+2.Preprocess the data (handle categorical features, missing values if any)

-Split the dataset into training and testing sets
+3.Split the dataset into training and testing sets

-Train the Linear Regression model
+4.Train the Linear Regression model

-Evaluate the model using metrics like R² Score and Mean Squared Error
+5.Evaluate the model using metrics like R² Score and Mean Squared Error

 📊 Example Outputs
 R² Score (Train Set): 0.87